mock-server/mockserver/README.md

 * **headers** - not all headers need to be specified but those that are specified must match exactly, headers not specified will be ignored
 * **cookies** - not all cookies need to be specified but those that are specified must match exactly, cookies not specified will be ignored

-For full details of the regulat expression format supported for body and path see: http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html
+For full details of the regulat expression format supported for body and path see [Java API for java.util.regex.Pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

 **Java**